zackbakkal/chatapp-microservices/README.md

 ### service-registry

   Service registry is the Netflix Eureka service registry, which registers all other services used in the application.

- * dependencies
+ * Dependencies
 	```xml
 	    <dependency>
 		<groupId>org.springframework.cloud</groupId>